 Schedule a Consultation with a Florida Personal Injury Attorney

 Understanding the reasonable person standard and its application to your case is essential.
 Still, going through the legal process can be challenging.
-If you believe you have a personal injury claim in Florida, contact Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 today.
-During your free consultation, an experienced personal injury lawyer will learn about your situation and review your options with you.
+If you believe you have a personal injury claim in Florida, contact our law firm at (619) 233-5020 or through our online form for a free consultation.
+During your free consultation, an experienced Florida personal injury lawyer will learn about your situation and review your options with you.
+Check out our awards and recent results to know why you should trust us.

 Contact Us